pratikdevnani/pratikdevnani/README.md

 I am currently interning at CIPM where I have been tasked maintaining multiple databases and linking them for different projects and websites that we develop!
 My subtask includes creating documentation for existing legacy database structure, creating a new and concise structures that can be accessed efficiently and linking these databases to our front-end solution.

+### About me 👨‍💻
 - 🌱 I’m currently learning Data Structures and Algorithms from Leetcode and AWS cloud practitioner course from Udemy for the certification program!
 - 😄 Pronouns: He/Him
 - 📫 How to reach me: Email me at pratikdevnani24@gmail.com
-- 🔭 I’m currently working as a Applications Developer and Data Science Intern @ CIPM.
+- 📍 Applications Developer and Data Science Intern @ CIPM, raleigh.
 <!--
 **pratikdevnani/pratikdevnani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.